videolan/x265/doc/reST/cli.rst

 	**Range of values:** an integer from 0 to 32768

-.. option:: --max-merge <1..5>

-	Maximum number of neighbor (spatial and temporal) candidate blocks that the encoder may consider for merging motion predictions.
-If a merge candidate results in no residual, it is immediately selected as a "skip".
-Otherwise the merge candidates are tested as part of motion estimation when searching for the least cost inter option.
-	The max candidate number is encoded in the SPS and determines the bit cost of signaling merge CUs.
-Default 2

 .. option:: --temporal-mvp, --no-temporal-mvp

 	Enable temporal motion vector predictors in P and B slices.